pravega/p3_test_driver/README.rst

 General Purpose Pluggable System Test Driver

-Claudio Fahey (claudio.fahey@emc.com)
+Claudio Fahey (claudio.fahey@dell.com)

 ********
 Overview
 ********

-The P3 Test Driver is designed to run a variety of benchmarks using an easily expandble plug-in system.
+The P3 Test Driver is designed to run a variety of benchmarks using an easily expandable plug-in system.

 It currently runs the following benchmarks: